 Did you know that not obtaining the relevant permission to alter or update your listed building is a criminal offence?

 If you do not have the correct permission to undertake works, it is a criminal not a civil offence and could lead to a 2-year prison sentence or an unlimited fine1.
-This rule applies not only to the builder carrying out the works but also to those who have instructed the works – usually the property owner – which could be you.
+This rule can apply to the builder carrying out the works but also to those who have instructed the works – usually the property owner.

 Who can you contact about planned works to your listed building?